<< Yesterday

 1958 At Wrigley Field, Cubs relievers trick San Francisco's outfielder Leon Wagner into looking under the bullpen bench for Tony Taylor's ball, which is in play, instead of a rain gutter 45 feet away from where the ball landed.
 In the meantime, the batter scurries around the bases for an inside-the-park home run when the rookie cannot find the ball.

 1960 H. Gabriel Murphy's option of first refusal to buy the Senators from current owner Calvin Griffith expires.
-The chief minority stockholder, hoping to stop the club from moving to the Minneapolis/St. Paul area to become the Twins will lose two court decisions, preventing him from keeping the team in Washington, D.C.
+The chief minority stockholder hopes to stop the club from moving to Minneapolis/St. Paul's area to become the Twins will lose two court decisions, preventing him from keeping the team in Washington, D.C.

 1962 In the second game of a doubleheader sweep of the Indians, the White Sox become the first team in major league history to record three run-scoring sacrifice flies in one inning.
 Cleveland's right fielder Gene Green drops two of the three fly balls hit by Juan Pizarro, Nellie Fox, and Al Smith, setting up the unprecedented occurrence.